yosemitebandit/openbts-python/readme.md

-a Python client for the OpenBTS NodeManager, providing access to components in the OpenBTS application suite:
+a Python client for the OpenBTS NodeManager, providing access to several components in the OpenBTS application suite:
 SMQueue, SIPAuthServe, and OpenBTS itself.